Philippus/elastic4s/README.md

   // await is a helper method to make this operation synchronous instead of async
-  // You would normally avoid doing this in a real program as it will block your thread client.execute { index into "bands/artists" fields "name"->"coldplay" }.await
+  // You would normally avoid doing this in a real program as it will block your thread client.execute { index into "bands" / "artists" fields "name"->"coldplay" }.await

-  val resp = client.execute { search in "bands/artists" query "coldplay" }.await
+  val resp = client.execute { search in "bands" / "artists" query "coldplay" }.await
   println(resp)

 }